 Calculate Ph From Buffer Solution

-Sep 12, 2025 · 7 min read
+7 min read

 Introduction to Buffer Solutions

 A buffer solution typically consists of a weak acid and its conjugate base, or a weak base and its conjugate acid.
-The key to a buffer's effectiveness lies in the equilibrium between these two components.
+Plus, the key to a buffer's effectiveness lies in the equilibrium between these two components.
 When a small amount of strong acid is added, the conjugate base reacts to neutralize it.
 Conversely, when a small amount of strong base is added, the weak acid reacts to neutralize it.
 This equilibrium ensures that the pH remains relatively constant.
 The most common example of a buffer system is the bicarbonate buffer system in human blood, which helps maintain a stable pH around 7.4.

 The Henderson-Hasselbalch Equation: The Key to pH Calculation